About The Key Smartcard

-Answers to frequently asked questions on using the key smartcard when you travel in and out of London with Thameslink.
+Want to know more about The Key Smartcard?
+Here's answers to frequently asked questions on using the Key Smartcard when you travel in and out of London with Thameslink.

 Getting the key